 You know when it’s still 90 degrees outside, but you start to see pumpkin recipes on Pinterest?
 This recipe combines the best of summer and fall into one healthy treat!
 Lots of pumpkin pie flavor is added thanks to Musselman’s Apple Butter!

 This banana soft serve has the most beautiful bright pink color!
 We keep frozen strawberries on hand at all times for smoothies and banana soft serve.

 This is my favorite banana soft serve combo!
 I like to serve it up with a little chocolate sauce drizzled over top.
 Sub in almond butter or sunflower butter for a fun alternative to peanut butter.

-Love carrot cake but don’t love the way it makes you feel?
 This carrot cake banana soft serve has the flavor of carrot cake and the nutrition of eating healthy fruit!
 This recipe uses Musselman’s Apple Butter to add spice cake flavor!